Skip to main content

 Delegate verbose operations to subagents.
 Running tests, fetching documentation, or processing log files can consume significant context in your main conversation.
 Delegate these tasks to subagents so the verbose output stays in the subagent's context while only a summary returns to your main session.
 This keeps your primary context lean and reduces per-message costs.
 You can also specify cheaper models for subagent tasks.
 A test runner subagent using Haiku at $1/$5 per million tokens costs a fraction of running the same operation in your main Opus session.

 Keep your CLAUDE.md lean.
 Your CLAUDE.md file loads into context at the start of every session.
-If it contains detailed instructions for specific workflows like PR reviews or database migrations, those tokens are present even when you are doing unrelated work.
+If it contains detailed instructions for workflows you are not using, those tokens travel with unrelated work.
 Move specialized instructions into skills that load on demand only when invoked.
-Aim to keep CLAUDE.md under 500 lines by including only essentials.
-Every 1,000 tokens of unnecessary CLAUDE.md content costs roughly $0.003 per message on Sonnet 4.6, which adds up over hundreds of daily messages.

 Monitor background token usage.
 Claude Code uses a small amount of tokens for background functionality even when you are not actively coding.
 Conversation summarization for the claude --resume feature and certain command processing generate background API calls.
 While typically under $0.04 per session, this can add up if you leave many sessions open.
 Close sessions you are not actively using and use /clear before starting new tasks to minimize this overhead.